ujjwalsharma11/ICP-580A1448-2026-REPO/Week1/environment_setup.md

 - Scikit-learn
 - Joblib

-The development environment was prepared and the required libraries were used to build and evaluate the machine learning model.
+The development environment was prepared and the required libraries were used for data preprocessing, machine learning model development, clustering, evaluation, visualization, and model saving.